Vinicius Hits Brace As Real Madrid Come Back To Snatch Draw At Bayern

 Eric Dier found Sane down the right flank.
 The Germany winger, who had missed several chances in the first half, dribbled into the box before unleashing an unstoppable rocket at the near post, his first goal for Bayern in any competition since October.

-The hosts' next attack came down the left, with the ever dangerous Jamal Musiala felled by Lucas Vazquez in the box.
-Referee Clement Turpin pointed straight to the spot and Kane had no hesitation either, sending Andriy Lunin the wrong way to take the lead.
+The hosts' next attack came down the left, with the ever-dangerous Jamal Musiala felled by Lucas Vazquez in the box.
+Referee Clement Turpin pointed straight to the spot and Kane duly sent Andriy Lunin the wrong way to take the lead.

 With Bayern in control, Real went on the counter and it was Kim's turn to give away a clumsy penalty, with Vinicius confidently slotting in the equaliser.